qgis/QGIS-Documentation/source/working/working_with_projections.rst

 :index:`Projections!specifying`

-.. _`sec_projection-specifying`:
+.. _figure_projection_1:
 .. figure:: img/en/crsdialog.png
    :align: center
    :width: 40em

-   CRS tab in the QGIS Options Dialog
+   Figure Projection 1: CRS tab in the QGIS Options Dialog

 QGIS starts each new project using the global default projection.The global default CRS is EPSG:4326 - WGS 84